memgraph/docs/mage/overview.md

 ### 1. Install MAGE

+If you are using Memgraph Platform and starting Memgraph with the `memgraph-platform` image, MAGE is already included and you can proceed to step 2 or 3.

 Install MAGE using a prepared image from the [Docker Hub](/installation/docker-hub.md) or by [building a Docker image](/installation/docker-build.md) from the [official MAGE GitHub repository](https://github.com/memgraph/mage).
 On Linux, you can also [install MAGE from source](/installation/source.md) but be aware you will also need to install additional dependencies.

 ### 2. Load query modules